MinaProtocol/mina/rfcs/0024-ledger-private-key.md

 Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

-We need to do this because private keys cannot be stored on the Ledger device (the Ledger doesn't retain any state except its seed), and the system calls created to derive private keys from the seed take a curve ID as a parameter, and our curve isn't included in the list of curves with curve IDs and implementations.
+We need to do this because private keys cannot be stored on the Ledger hardware wallet (the Ledger hardware wallet doesn't retain any state except its seed), and the system calls created to derive private keys from the seed take a curve ID as a parameter, and our curve isn't included in the list of curves with curve IDs and implementations.

 No state/no storage of private keys means that we cannot just generate random bytes and use these to construct a private key, as then signing with the Ledger